AleGuarnieri/bank_user_behaviour/README.md

 A better parameter tuning could be done on neural network as there was a good improvement on the metric, despite not being enough to overperform the other models.
 New features could be engineered and a feature selection algorithm like PCA could be tried to check if performance of some models could be improved even more.

+The entire notebook could be organized into a python script so that if new data come, the process of data preparation, modeling and evaluation could be repeated and executed constantly.